NimashaArambepola/User-Concern-Prioritazation/README.md

 # User-Concern-Prioritazation
 User Concern Prioritazation

-This dashboard analyzes app reviews to identify and prioritize user concerns and issues.
-It uses topic modeling, sentiment analysis, and natural language processing to extract meaningful insights from user reviews.hj
+This dashboard analyzes mobile app reviews to identify, interpret, and prioritize user concerns through an integrated and interpretable pipeline.
+It leverages topic modeling to detect recurring themes across reviews, sentiment analysis to focus on negative and neutral feedback, and a multi-metric scoring framework to assign priority to issues.
+The prioritization mechanism combines four key metrics:

+- Entropy (measuring topic distribution variability),
+- Topic Prevalence (how frequently a topic appears across reviews),
+- Thumbs Up count (user endorsement of the review), and
+- Sentiment polarity (intensity of negativity).

+These metrics work together to produce a balanced and data-driven priority score for each topic.
+The dashboard also incorporates LLM-based topic interpretation using Mistral AI, helping users understand the nature of each concern and relate it to broader user experience (UX) factors.

+A unique feature of the tool is its ability to isolate and prioritize data demand-related concerns, a relatively underexplored but critical aspect in mobile app usage.
+Developers can choose to analyze general user concerns or specifically filter and rank reviews that reflect data usage complaints or bandwidth-related issues.
+This dual capability ensures the tool serves both general and specialized diagnostic needs, enabling more targeted and informed decision-making in app development and maintenance.

 ## Features

-- Upload and analyze Excel files containing app reviews
+- Upload app review datasets (Excel format) with required columns: review text, version, and thumbs up count
-- Automatic sentiment analysis to identify negative and neutral reviews
+- Automatic sentiment analysis (using VADER) to identify and filter negative and neutral reviews
-- Topic modeling to group similar issues and concerns
+- Topic modeling (LDA with bi-grams) to group similar concerns across reviews
+- Priority scoring based on a multi-metric approach using:
+- LLM-based topic interpretation using Mistral AI, with mapping to user experience (UX) factors
+- Data demand-specific filtering: isolate and prioritize only data demand-related issues if required
 - Interactive visualization of topic analysis metrics
-- Topic interpretation using Mistral AI
+- Two-tab results display:
+   Bar chart of prioritized user concerns
+   Ranked list with interpreted topics and their priority scores
-- Export functionality for analysis results
+- Export results (CSV) for further analysis or reporting

 ## Setup